swfrench/nginx-log-exporter/README.md

     go get -u github.com/swfrench/nginx-log-exporter

-to build the exporter, which should now be in `$GOPATH/bin` (this will also pull in transitive dependencies, such as the Metadata service and prometheus go client).
+to build the exporter, which should now be in `$GOPATH/bin` (this will also pull in transitive dependencies, such as the Metadata service and Prometheus go client).

 ### Log format